We accept PayPal, Visa & Mastercard

 Harold Clurman

-American theatre.
-He directed more than 40 plays in his career and,
+He directed more than 40 plays in his career and, during the 1950s,

-during the 1950s, was nominated for a Tony Award as director for
+was nominated for a Tony Award as director for several productions.

-his own directing notes for ten of his best-known productions and
+he presents his own directing notes for ten of his best-known

-lays out his approach to directing for the stage – from script
+productions and lays out his approach to directing for the stage –

-selection to finding the bigger idea, or "spine", of a
+from script selection to finding the bigger idea, or "spine",

-production, all the way up to curtain call on opening night.
-Written
+the way up to curtain call on opening night.
+The

 toward the end of a prolific career in American theatre, Harold